mnymkr/mnymkr.github.io/Donald Trump is a lot like Adolf Hitler.md

 ### Is Trump racist?
 Yes.
 Is Hitler racist?
 I think so..?
 On account of racism and Hitler, is he racist?
 Is he?
 He belongs to the *[master race](https://encyclopedia.ushmm.org/content/en/article/deadly-medicine-creating-the-master-race)* after all.

 So what about Trump?
 The man has been trying to appear not-a-racist for a while now, claiming he's "the least racist person."
-Well, I'm sorry if you're a Vox hater, but I'll let [this Vox article do the talking]([Trump’s long history of racism, from the 1970s to 2020 - Vox](https://www.vox.com/2016/7/25/12270880/donald-trump-racist-racism-history)).
+Well, I'm sorry if you're a Vox hater, but I'll let [this Vox article do the talking](https://www.vox.com/2016/7/25/12270880/donald-trump-racist-racism-history).
-During a rally on Wednesday, Donald repeatedly attacked Kamala, saying "She's totally against the Jewish people."
+During a rally on Wednesday, [Donald repeatedly attacked Kamala](https://www.mediaite.com/tv/trump-claims-kamala-harris-is-totally-against-the-jewish-people-which-may-come-as-news-to-her-husband/), saying "She's totally against the Jewish people."
 That is new, probably because Kamala's husband, Doug Emhoff, is Jewish.
 I have a hard time determining who is racist here.
 Is it Kamala or Donald?

 ### On the delicate topic of religion, many Republicans want to declare the U.S. a Christian nation.